ignisign/ignisign-examples/ignisign-node/README.md

    - Specify a `signatureProfileId`, obtainable from the "Signature Profile" section of the Ignisign Console.
 Select your desired signature profile, expand its details, and copy the SignatureProfileId value.

 3. **Setting up a Webhook Endpoint**:
-   - Create a webhook endpoint in your application and register it in the Ignisign Console.
+   - Create a webhook endpoint in your application and register it as a `webhook end-point` in the Ignisign Console (webhooks section).
    - Consider using [ngrok](https://ngrok.com/) during your development to establish a tunnel to your localhost.
 (Note: This is a suggestion, not an endorsement.)
      - If you are using ngrok, the command to establish a tunnel is `ngrok http http://localhost:4242`.
+     - The process must be keeped live (use a dedicated terminal to execute).
+     - The process will generate a URL that you can use as the server_root for your webhook endpoint.
-   - Your webhook endpoint should follow the format: `{your_url}/v1/ignisign-webhook`.
+   - Your webhook endpoint should follow the format: `{your_server_root_url}/v1/ignisign-webhook`.

 4. **Installation and Launch**:
    - Install dependencies with `yarn install` (or `npm install`).